Amazon expected to unveil tablet next week

 The tablet could pose a major threat to Apple because of the Kindle's popularity and the movie and music services Amazon sells.

-Several technology companies like Research In Motion and Samsung have introduced tablets that sold poorly.
-Hewlett Packard Co announced recently it would abandon its tablet.
+Several technology companies like Research In Motion RIM.TO RIMM.O and Samsung (005930.KS) have introduced tablets that sold poorly.
+Hewlett Packard Co (HPQ.N) announced recently it would abandon its tablet.